-In addition to beautiful rice terraces, friendly local people, and unique customs, Sapa food is also worth trying for plentiful dishes you've never heard of.
+In addition to beautiful rice terraces, friendly local people, and unique customs, Sapa food is also worth trying for plentiful traditional dishes you've never heard of.

 I am a food explorer wherever I go.
 Are you the same?
 And for the Northern part of Vietnam, Sapa, I was impressed by how many nice food dishes they offer.
 Not luxury, but definitely authentic, yummy and flavorful.
-Let's break down the top list for Sapa food.
+Let's break down the top list for Sapa local food.

-1. Thang Co (Horse meat soup)
+1. Thang Co (Horse meat soup) - authentic Sapa local food

 Thang Co is a very popular food in Sapa and Ha Giang as well

 The Mong ethnic minority's traditional dish, Thang Co (horse meat soup), is well-known in Vietnam's mountainous northwest, particularly in Sapa.
 It is made from a mixture of diced-up flesh, bones, and offal from various animals, most commonly from horses but also from cows, pigs, and buffaloes.
-Other ingredients in the dish include spicy fruits like cardamom and star anise as well as vegetables like cabbage, lemongrass, chayote, and chili leaves.
+Other ingredients in this Sapa traditional food include spicy fruits like cardamom and star anise as well as vegetables like cabbage, lemongrass, chayote, and chili leaves.
 Once the animal is dead, its internal organs are removed.
 These pieces are later chopped up and cooked in a pan with their own grease.
 After that, they add water to the pan and simmer the meat for a while for a soft texture.

 Lon Cap Nach is a feature of Sapa cuisine

-If you have already come to Sapa, you might see this: the villagers carry Cap Nach Pig (Pig held by armpits) under their arms to the market!
+If you have already come to Sapa, you might see this: the villagers carry free range pig or Cap Nach Pig (Pig held by armpits) under their arms to the market!
 How funny is that!
 Since they are raised naturally, these pigs must forage for food on their own in gardens or forests.
 Therefore, compared to other types of pigs, a Cap Nach pig is typically leaner, less fat, and more fragrant.
-Cap Nach pork, one of the best foods in Sapa, is very firm, fragrant, and different from those of industrially raised pigs because it is free-range and self-fed from infancy.
+Cap Nach pork, one of the best local foods in Sapa, is very firm, fragrant, and different from those of industrially raised pigs because it is free-range and self-fed from infancy.

 The best food in Sapa cannot exclude salmon/sturgeon hotpot